 I also quite like his makeup in the film Shadows (1922).
 In this film he made himself up to be a Chinese man called Yen Sin.
 I have to say that while I find such a casting decision to be very unfortunate (why not hire a real Chinese actor for the role?)unlike Mickey Rooney’s absolutely atrocious portrayal of a Chinese man in Breakfast At Tiffany’s,Chaney’s portrayal actually does come across as being quite believable.
 He does a terrific job through his body language of conveying this characters very humble nature.
 I also like the stoop and dragging walk that he gave to his character.
 Lon brought Yen Sin to life and he didn’t play the man as a caricature.

 Lon was also especially good at portraying characters who were disabled, disfigured, or who were unlucky in love.
-He played these people in such an empathic way that he made us feel their pain, their desires, their rage, and also their very deep sadness.
+He played these people in such a way that he made us feel their pain, their desires, their rage, and also their very deep sadness.
 He could convey so much to us about them through facial expressions or a single glance.
 Although Lon also played many able bodied characters throughout his career, it is the disabled and disfigured characters he played that he is best remembered for by audiences today.
 He makes us connect with these characters, and he makes us feel for them and experience what they are going through.

-I also admire him greatly for the tremendous effort that he went to in order to portray disabled and disfigured characters.
+I admire him greatly for the tremendous effort that he went to in order to portray disabled and disfigured characters.
 Forget actors like Daniel Day-Lewis and Marlon Brando going the extra mile for their roles, because they have nothing on what Lon put himself through when he took on a role!

 Lon in The Penalty.
 Screenshot by me.